abpframework/abp/docs/en/solution-templates/microservice/adding-new-applications.md

     - targets: ['host.docker.internal:44344']
 ```

-## Creating Helm Chart for the New Microservice
+## Creating Helm Chart for the New Application

 If you want to deploy the new application to Kubernetes, you should create a Helm chart for the new application.

-First, we need to add the new application to the `build-all-images.ps1` script in the `etc/helm` folder.
+First, add the new application to the `build-all-images.ps1` script in the `etc/helm` folder.
 You can copy the configurations from the existing applications and modify them according to the new application.
 Below is an example of the `build-all-images.ps1` script for the `WebPublic` application.

 ```powershell
 ./build-image.ps1 -ProjectPath "../../apps/web-public/Acme.Bookstore.WebPublic/Acme.Bookstore.WebPublic.csproj" -ImageName bookstore/webpublic
 ```

-Since we want to expose our application to outside the cluster, we should add the host url to the `values.projectname-local.yaml` file in the `etc/helm/projectname` folder.
+Since we want to expose our application outside the cluster, we should add the host URL to the `values.projectname-local.yaml` file in the `etc/helm/projectname` folder.
 Below is an example of the `values.bookstore-local.yaml` file for the `WebPublic` application.

 ```yaml
 global: